cogentcore/core/gpu/README.md

 * `MESA_VK_DEVICE_SELECT` (standard for mesa-based drivers) or `VK_DEVICE_SELECT` -- for graphics or compute usage.
 * `VK_COMPUTE_DEVICE_SELECT` -- only used for compute, if present -- will override above, so you can use different GPUs for graphics vs compute.

-# Basic Elements and Organization

 * `GPU` represents the hardware `Adapter` and maintains global settings, info about the hardware.

-   GraphicsSystemvice` is a *logical* device and associated `Queue` info.
-Each such device can function in parallel.GraphicsSystem
+* `Device` is a *logical* device and associated `Queue` info.
+Each such device can function in parallel.

+There are many distinct mechanisms for graphics vs. compute functionality, so we review the Graphics system first, then the Compute.

+# Graphics System

-* `System` manages multiple `Pipeline`s and associated variables (`Var`) and `Value`s, to accomplish a complete overall rendering / computational job.
+* `GraphicsSystem` manages multiple `GraphicsPipeline`s and associated variables (`Var`) and `Value`s, to accomplish a complete overall rendering / computational job.
 The `Vars` and `Values` are shared across all pipelines within a System, which is more efficient and usually what you want.
 A given shader can simply ignore the variables it doesn't need.
-    + `Pipeline` performs a specific chain of operations, using `Shader` program(s).
-In a graphics context, each pipeline typically handles a different type of material or other variation in rendering (textured vs. not, transparent vs. solid, etc).
+    + `GraphicsPipeline` performs a specific chain of operations, using `Shader` program(s).
+In the graphics context, each pipeline typically handles a different type of material or other variation in rendering (textured vs. not, transparent vs. solid, etc).
     + `Vars` has up to 4 (hard limit imposed by WebGPU) `VarGroup`s which are referenced with the `@group(n)` syntax in the WGSL shader, in addition to a special `VertexGroup` specifically for the special Vertex and Index variables.
 Each `VarGroup` can have a number of `Var` variables, which occupy sequential `@binding(n)` numbers within each group.
     + `Values` within `Var` manages the specific data values for each variable.
 For example, each `Texture` or vertex mesh is stored in its own separate `Value`, with its own `wgpu.Buffer` that is used to transfer data from the CPU to the GPU device.
 The `SetCurrent` method selects which `Value` is currently used, for the next `BindPipeline` call that sets all the values to use for a given pipeline run.
 Critically, all values must be uploaded to the GPU in advance of a given GPU pass.
 For large numbers of `Uniform` and `Storage` values, a `DynamicOffset` can be set so there is just a single `Value` but the specific data used is determined by the `DynamicIndex` within the one big value buffer.

-* `Texture` manages a WebGPU Texture and associated `TextureView`.
-* `TextureSample` extends the `Texture` with a `Sampler` that defines how pixels are accessed in a shader.
-This is what is actually used for textures in graphics rendering.
+* `Texture` manages a WebGPU Texture and associated `TextureView`, along with an optional  `Sampler` that defines how pixels are accessed in a shader.
+The Texture can manage any kind of texture object, with different Config methods for the different types.

-* TODO don't need this, but need to see about offscreen: `RenderTexture` manages an `Texture` along with a `RenderPass` confiGraphicsSystemon for managing a `Render` target (shared for rendering onto a window `Surface` or an offscreen `RenderTexture`)
+* `Renderer` is an interface for the final render target, implemented by two types:

-* `Surface` represents the full hardware-managed `Texture`s associated with an actual on-screen Window.
-One can associate a System with a Surface to manage the Swapchain updating for effective double or triple buffering.
+    + `Surface` represents the full hardware-managed `Texture`s associated with an actual on-screen Window.
-* `RenderTexture` is an offscreen render target with RenderTextures and a logical device if being used without any Surface -- otherwise it should use the Surface device so images can be copied across them.
+    + `RenderTexture` is an offscreen render target that renders directly to a Texture, which can then be downloaded from the GPU or used directly as an input to a shader.
+    + `Render` is a helper type that is used by both of the above to manage the additional depth texture and multisampling texture target.

 * Unlike most game-oriented GPU setups, `gpu` is designed to be used in an event-driven manner where render updates arise from user input or other events, instead of requiring a constant render loop taking place at all times (which can optionally be established too).
 The event-driven model is vastly more energy efficient for non-game applications.